2018-2019 academic year part-scholarship

 You will be asked to write a statement of around 500 words in support of your scholarship application including details of previous qualifications, work experience, why you want to study a University of Essex Online course and how a scholarship could help you.
 To be considered for a scholarship, please contact our Admissions Team.

 Please note that the up-front payment discount can be used in combination with the Alumni discount or international/Executive Scholarships.
 The Alumni discount cannot be used in combination with the international/Executive Scholarships.

 ELCAS funding for members of the Armed Forces

 We are an approved provider for the Ministry of Defence Enhanced Learning Credit Scheme (ELCAS).
 If you are a current or former member of the UK armed forces then you may qualify for this assistance.
 If you are considering, or have gained ELCAS funding, please mention this to our Admissions Team when you make your application.
 Learn more about studying while working in the military.

 Public Health funding

 If you are based in the UK, you may also be able to access funding from external sources to contribute towards your tuition fees.
-To explore the options available to Public Health Trainees, visit the PHORCAST site.
+This Health Careers website contains some resources you can look into.

 If you are not based in the UK, Public Health Organisations in your home country may be able to offer support or direct you to sources of funding opportunities.
 To learn more, visit the Public Health and World Bank sites.